innovato/strapi-plugin-cron/README.md

 If you want to maintain your cron job script files within the parent project and track them with a VCS, you should place them in a location relative to `<your-strapi-project>/src/extensions/strapi-plugin-cron/`.

-The script file should be a `.ts` module which exports an async function:
+The script file should be a `.js` module which exports an async function:

 ```JS
 module.exports = async ({ strapi, cronJob }) => {